 Spicy and warming, clove is often used in cooking and baking.
 Historically, it has been widely used to relieve the pain of toothaches.
 It is best known for its anti-inflammatory, antibacterial, antiviral, and immune-boosting properties, all of which could prevent or reduce snoring.

 The scent of clove is woody, warming, and spicy.
-It blends well with lavender, lemon, and peppermint and provides benefits when used topically, added to a room diffuser, or inhaled through a personal essential oil diffuser like Love MONQ.
+It blends well with lavender, lemon, and peppermint and provides benefits when used topically, added to a room diffuser, or used in a personal essential oil diffuser like Love MONQ.

 It’s not surprising that lavender essential oil is included in this list.
 Aromatherapy teachers often say that if you can only have one oil, make it lavender.
 Since the causes of snoring can be many and varied, having a powerful multipurpose oil on hand is helpful.

 The scent of lavender is floral, sweet, herbal, and fresh.
 This essential oil blends well with most oils, especially citrus ones.
-Lavender essential oil is very versatile and can provide its health benefits when added to a bath, applied topically when diluted with a carrier oil, added to a room diffuser, or inhaled through a personal aromatherapy diffuser like Happy, Sexy, Sleepy, or Ocean MONQ.
+Lavender essential oil is very versatile and can provide its health benefits when added to a bath, applied topically when diluted with a carrier oil, added to a room diffuser, or used in a personal aromatherapy diffuser like Happy, Sexy, Sleepy, or Ocean MONQ.

 How To Use Essential Oils